 If you’re planning a trip to Virginia’s Eastern Shore, consider staying at the Hotel Cape Charles, a 101-year old hotel that has been remodeled into a laid-back but luxurious coastal retreat.
 Book a room harbor-side and take in the views of Cape Charles’ quaint streets and scenic waterfront from your private glass-sided balcony, or if you like a little more privacy in your patio, stay off the hotel’s private courtyard.
 Several of these rooms are also pet-friendly, allowing you to bring along your four-legged friends for an indulgent beach getaway.

 Located on grounds that Jefferson once called the “Eden of the United States”, the beauty of Keswick Hall is just one of many features that makes it a must for luxury-seekers; the small resort has an excellent on-site restaurant, an Infinity pool with views of the spectacular Blue Ridge Mountains, and a signature 18-hole Pete Dye golf course that even the most skilled player will appreciate.
 The resort spans 600 acres at the foot of the mountains, and while the grounds are impressive, with archery, paddleboarding, croquet, volleyball, and much more, the heart of the estate resides in the 48-room mansion inn, which also holds Fossett’s, a premiere dining destination that serves upscale Virginia-inspired cuisine.
 Each room is designed with your comfort in mind, and you’re practically guaranteed to leave refreshed and relaxed after a stay at Keswick Hall.
+While the hotel has been closed for the past two years as it undergoes renovations, it will reopen in early 2020 with revamped luxury accommodations.

 Looking for more luxury?
 Here are a few more notable small boutique hotels that are worth visiting in Virginia: